aarontran/snr-filaments/agenda.md

 * Check all constants.  `snr_catalog.py`, model fitting code both wrapper and fortran.
 Go back to Sean's transport eq'n and rederive.

-* Check transport equation for pure advection case
+* Check transport equation for pure advection case and for damping case

 * When paper is nearing finish -- re-run entire pipeline on SN 1006 as a sanity check.
 But, not now.